 - Do you pride yourself on the service you deliver to customers?

-- Are you looking to allow your customers to contact you in whatever format they choose?
+- Are you looking to allow your customers to contact you in whichever channel they choose?

 - Are you looking to improve your offering to market?